Co-Designing Statistical MIMO Radar and In-band Full-Duplex Multi-User MIMO Communications -- Part I: Signal Processing: Spectral Co-Design System Model

-The carrier and symbol synchronizations are maintained by the FD MU-MIMO communications system by periodically estimating the carrier frequency and phase \cite{Multiuser}.
+The FD MU-MIMO communications system maintains the carrier and symbol synchronizations by periodically estimating the carrier frequency and phase \cite{Multiuser}.
 The Rxs of radar and communications employ the same sampling rates and, therefore, communications symbols and radar range cells are aligned in time \cite{rihan2018optimum,MCMIMO_RadComm}.
 The clocks at the BS and the MIMO radar are synchronized offline and periodically updated such that the clock offsets between the BS and MIMO radar Rxs are negligible \cite{interferencealignment}.
 Using the feedback of the BS via pilot symbols, radar Rxs can obtain the clock information of UL UEs.
-Note that this setup exploits the established clock synchronization standards that have been widely adopted in wireless communications and distributed sensing systems, e.g. the IEEE 1588 precision time protocol \cite{wang2020displaced, sedighi2021localization}.
-Note that our model is realistic and does not assume a fully synchronous transmission between the radar and communications.
+Note that this setup exploits the established clock synchronization standards that have been widely adopted in wireless communications and distributed sensing systems, e.g., the IEEE 1588 precision time protocol \cite{wang2020displaced, sedighi2021localization}.
+Note that our model is realistic and does not assume a fully synchronous transmission between the radar and communications, similar to the one in \cite{Lops2019serveillance}.
 As shown in \figurename{~\ref{fig:transmissionmodel}}, the $\ith{k}$ communications frame is transmitted at a duration of $GT_{\mathrm{p}}$, $G\in\mathbb{Z}\paren{N-1}$, before the $\ith{k}$ radar PRI.
-This is similar to the model in \cite{Lops2019serveillance}.